AI Debugging With Persistent Memory: Stop Investigating the Same Bug Twice

 Pattern recognition at scale

-The lockfile example is one team's five incidents over ten days.
+The lockfile example is our five incidents over ten days.
 Scale that to a year of work, a team of ten developers, a system with twenty services.

 Hundreds of debugging sessions.
 Each one contributing to an accumulating knowledge base.
 Patterns that took one person five incidents to recognize become visible on the second incident to the next developer, because the first five are in the memory store.